-Writes all domains with names matching <domain name> and their start addresses (if any) on the output device.
-Default is all domains created by the current user.
+Writes all domains with names matching (domain name) and their start addresses (if any) on the output device.
+This command is also available in the Monitor.

 This command can only be used to list domains belonging to the current user.
 To list domains belonging to other users, use the command LIST-SEGMENT, prefixing the <segment name> parameter with the user name in parentheses.